vlele/AzureResourceUsageDashboard_RatecardAPI/README.md

 # Azure Resource Usage Dashboard
 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

-The AzureBilling solution brings up a website that provides graphical view of expenses incurred by azure resources.
+The Azure Resource Usage Dashboard provides a graphical view of expenses incurred by azure resources.
+It is based on Azure Resource Usage Billing and Ratecard API.

 ## Features